mciach/LocusTreeInference/README.md

 Note that this is still a work in progress, so if you notice any inconvenience in using the software or want us to add some functionality, do not hesitate to leave a comment or contact us at m_ciach@student.uw.edu.pl.

-The LTI software is developed using the [ETE toolkit](http://etetoolkit.org/).
+The LTI software is developed using Python 3 and the [ETE toolkit](http://etetoolkit.org/).

 ## Installation